Rehan-shah/ggn-sample-code/README.md

-#Sample Code For Global GPU Network
+## Sample Code for Global GPU Network

-Below is the protype code for global gpu network which was used by Rehan Shah in recent paper titled : "Global GPU Network (GGN): Performance Benchmarking and Comparative Analysis Against Traditional GPU Computing Models".
+Below is the prototype code for the Global GPU Network (GGN) used by Rehan Shah in his recent paper titled: **"Global GPU Network (GGN): Performance Benchmarking and Comparative Analysis Against Traditional GPU Computing Models."**

-### Code Explanier
+### Code Explanation

-**server.py**: the python field which act like the client node **index.html**: the html code which act like the server node, using webGPU
+**server.py**: This Python script functions as the client node.

+**index.html**: This HTML file serves as the server node, utilizing WebGPU.